bangladeshihistory/site/src/pages/posts/Automation-with-WebDriver-IO.markdown

 1. Download [NodeJS](https://nodejs.org/en/download/)
 2. Download [NPM](https://www.npmjs.com/package/npm)

 Given you've installed the aforementioned requirements, go to your project.
-My project for instance is this Node application: [http://sajjad.nyc](http://sajjad.nyc).
+My project for instance is this application: [blog.sajjad.nyc](http://blog.sajjad.nyc).
 It doesn't matter what your directory looks like or what files or scripts help run your application.

 From the root of the project, if your project is **not an npm project**, run `npm init`.
 You should see a prompt like this: